github/docs/content/get-started/quickstart/hello-world.md

 - `story-edit.txt`
 - `story-edit-reviewed.txt`

-Branches accomplish similar goals in {% data variables.product.product_name %} repositories.
+Branches accomplish similar goals in GitHub repositories.

-Here at {% data variables.product.product_name %}, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `main` (production) branch.
+Here at GitHub, our developers, writers, and designers use branches for keeping bug fixes and feature work separate from our `main` (production) branch.
 When a change is ready, they merge their branch into `main`.

 ### Create a branch